 Cycling is permitted on roads and trails in the park.
 Bicycle helmets are mandatory in British Columbia.

-Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Puntchesakut Lake Provincial Park.
+Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Puntchesakut Lake Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
 The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.

 The lake freezes over allowing for ice skating and ice fishing opportunities in the winter.
 When the lake freezes over, there are ice fishing opportunities in the winter.
 Anyone fishing or angling in British Columbia must have an appropriate licence.